jarusll/the-logs/index.md

 The arm instance on Oracle has been running really well.
 Infact we hosted a full fat modded Minecraft server on it and its been able to handle it like a pro.
 I hosted a service on it last night and I have been thinking about switching to arm fully.
 I think I will be able to switch well given that I dockerize everything.
 Let me think about this.

+Someone has already made a better playground for nearley So I can move on to something else.
+Or I could improve it, I'll think about it.
+Time for some dog fooding.
+I realised I don't need backend for this So I could just make a Client side rendered webapp.

+One of the things I want to build with is Codemirror.
+Just because I use like editors and use editors I want to build using one.

+Pushed part 2 `Grammar & Primitive Operations`.
+Next will be `Abstraction` and `Application`

 # 2022-06-16

 Made a webapp for prototyping with nearley.
 It will be an enabler for me just because past few days I've learnt alot about compilers.
 I will certainly be messing around with fun languages.